CityOfPhiladelphia/github-for-geodata/README.md

 This repository will act as a living document that can be edited and added to as needed.
 If you would like to see something changed, make the changes and [send a pull request](https://help.github.com/articles/using-pull-requests)!

-Additionally, the [the issues tab](https://github.com/CityOfPhiladelphia/github-for-geodata/issues) is a good place for discussions regarding this plan.
+Additionally, [the issues tab](https://github.com/CityOfPhiladelphia/github-for-geodata/issues) is a good place for discussions regarding this plan.